 To Learn More:

-For ideas and best practices to incorporate wikis into your
+For ideas and best practices to incorporate blogs into your

 courses, contact Tian (Tintin) Luo at 484.664.4057 or firstname.lastname@example.org.